-- The statement of financial position is translated to the closing exchange rate at the financial statement date and the income statement is translated at the average monthly exchange rates, the differences that result are recognized in equity under other comprehensive income. - Cash flow income statement are also translated at average exchange rates for each transaction. - When an account receivable from related companies is designated as hedge investment, translation differences are recorded under comprehensive income, net of deferred taxes.
-On disposal of the investment, such translation differences are recognized in the income statement as part of the gain or loss on the disposal of the investment. - b.
+- The statement of financial position is translated to the closing exchange rate at the financial statement date and the income statement is translated at the average monthly exchange rates, the differences that result are recognized in equity under other comprehensive income. - Cash flow income statement are also translated at average exchange rates for each transaction. - In the case of the disposal of an investment abroad, the component of other comprehensive income (OCI) relating to that investment is reclassified to the income statement. - b.
 Translation of financial statements whose functional currency corresponds to hyperinflationary economies (Argentina)